When you want a tasty Mexican appetizer, serve shrimp chimichanga! These crispy burritos are easy to make, but they’ll wow your guests.

 Equipment

-First, set the oven to 350 degrees F and let it preheat.
+Set the oven to 350 degrees F and let it preheat.

 Meanwhile, add a layer of cooking spray or a small amount of vegetable oil to the frying pan.
 Set the stove to medium heat, and fry the shrimp for about 12-14 minutes.